GLOBAL MARKETS-Stocks greet sign of trade truce extension with glee

 The Cboe Volatility Index, Wall Street’s so-called “fear gauge,” dropped overnight to 14.95, its lowest level since October.

-The U.S. dollar was on the defensive: its index against six major currencies barely managed a 0.1 percent rise to 96.793 .
+The U.S. dollar managed a 0.2 percent rise to 96.930 after the inflation figures.

 Slipping deadlines were front and centre not only on the trade war front but also in Brexit.